dortania/OpenCore-Install-Guide/AMD/zen.md

 * **SetApfsTrimTimeout**: `-1`
   * Sets trim timeout in microseconds for APFS filesystems on SSDs, only applicable for macOS 10.14 and newer with problematic SSDs.
 * **XhciPortLimit**: YES
-  * This is actually the 15 port limit patch, don't rely on it as it's not a guaranteed solution for fixing USB.
-A more proper solution for AMD can be found here: [AMD USB Mapping](https://dortania.github.io/OpenCore-Post-Install/usb/)
+  * This is actually the 15 port limit patch, don't rely on it as it doesn't have any effect on AMD.
+Enabling it may cause issues such as `Waiting for root device` or the prohibited sign error.
 :::

 ### Scheme